sama1mansn/greenfield-docs/docs/tutorials/access-control/cross-chain.md

 ---
-title: Mirror Bucket with Greenfield SDK
+title: Cross Chain Access Control by SDK
 order: 3
 ---

-# Access Control with Greenfield SDK
+# Cross Chain Access Control by SDK

-In this tutorial we’ll use the go-SDK library to manage your buckets and objects.
+In this tutorial we’ll use the go-SDK library to transfer control over objects to the smart contract on BSC and allowing on-chain management.
+Object mirroring enables greater flexibility and control over decentralized storage on BNB Greenfield to all dApps on BSC.
+It leverages the capabilities of the BSC and its smart contract functionality to provide enhanced functionality and interoperability between the two platforms.

 ## Prerequisites
 Before getting started, you should be familiar with: